Family Says Moon Township Care Facility Is Quarantining Residents For Far Too Long

 MOON TOWNSHIP (KDKA) — The family of a resident living at a local care facility said their loved one is being quarantined for far too long.

-A concerned grandchild KDKA’s Pam Surnao spoke with boarded a plane from New York City to Pittsburgh just to take his grandmother back home.READ MORE: Allegheny County Council Votes Against Mask Requirement Legislation
+A concerned grandchild KDKA’s Pam Surnao spoke with boarded a plane from New York City to Pittsburgh just to take his grandmother back home.READ MORE: Pittsburgh Weather: Afternoon Storm Chances Possible On Wednesday

 Justin Welch said Apple Blossom Senior Living in Moon Township was quarantining vaccinated residents, and he feels the restrictions have gone too far.